Split Conformal Prediction under Data Contamination: Discussion

-{\paragraph{Future Work} This paper has illustrated that conformal prediction may be misleading when the data follow a Huber-type contamination model.
-In the classification setting we were able to offer a remedy under additional assumptions\gr{, via Theorem \ref{lemma:classification_estimator_bound}.
-The proof relies heavily on the discrete nature of the problem, which gives rise to a binomial distribution; it is not immediately obvious how to generalise it to continuous settings.
-Yet,} similar remedies may be possible in other settings, such as that of functional regression.
+{Finally we highlight some directions for future work.} This paper has illustrated that conformal prediction may be misleading when the data follow a Huber-type contamination model.
+In the classification setting we were able to offer a remedy under additional assumptions, via Theorem \ref{lemma:classification_estimator_bound}.
+The proof relies heavily on the discrete nature of the problem. {For regression under continuous label noise, with additional assumptions \cite{cohen2025efficient} use a deconvolution argument to create an adaptive strategy for conformal prediction.} {S}imilar remedies may be possible in other settings, such as that of functional regression.
 Exploring these settings will be part of future work.
+Moreover, the assumption of independent observations is perhaps too strong. \cite{barber2023conformal} extended conformal prediction to the non-exchangeable setting using a data re-weighting approach. {It may be possible to use a similar re-weighting to extend CRCP to non-exchangeable observations.}